andygrunwald/gotrap/README.md

 [Steffen Gebert](https://github.com/StephenKing) and me started to talk about this feature.
 And he liked this idea.
 Short after this chat i started hacking on this feature.
 This implementation was the most hackiest PHP code i ever wrote.
 This code never goes online.

-In February 2015 i met @StephenKing again at [Config Management Camp in Gent, Belgium](http://cfgmgmtcamp.eu/).
+In February 2015 i met Steffen again at [Config Management Camp in Gent, Belgium](http://cfgmgmtcamp.eu/).
 We talked about this feature again and i started hacking.
 Again.
 But this time i wanted to learn a new language and was fascinated by [the go programming language](http://golang.org/).

 And here you see the result.